Copacabana (Bolivia): Top 10 Things To Do

 The basilica houses an Incan black Virgen de Candelaria statue.
 It was closed when we visited.

-No 4 – Plaza 2 de Febrero
+No 4 – Shop for souvenirs at Plaza 2 de Febrero

 Plaza 2 de Febrero